ropensci-archive/scrubr/README.md

 * Outside political boundary: User input to check for points in the wrong country, or points outside of a known country
 * ...

+A note about examples: We think that using a piping workflow with `%>%` makes code easier to build up, and easier to understand.
+However, in some examples we provide examples without the pipe to demonstrate traditional usage.

 ## Install